Andrologist in Chennai for Male Infertility Treatment

 Male Fertility Testing can also be done by checking a man’s hormones.

-The hormones are FSH, LH, Free Testosterone and total testosterone.
 An optimal balance of these hormones is key for normal male fertility, as these hormones play a key role in sperm production as discussed earlier.

 Next…